Race Day is April 29, 2018. Runners must register online.

 GU Energy Gel

-GU, in assorted flavors, will be available for runners after Mile 16.
+GU, in assorted flavors, will be available at water stop 13.
 There will be other energy food at stations along the last half of the course.
 If you trained to a particular flavor we encourage you to bring your own as flavors on the course cannot be guaranteed.
-GU Courtesy of Red Coyote.

 Media Partners & Information